- Programs & Services

 Whatever you decide to include in this section, remember that this is a place where tone is really important.
 It is the section where you are creating a narrative about your class.
 You do not want to overwhelm students with information that might be better understood later in the semester, such as in-depth descriptions of key concepts.
 Instead, think of this section as a place to really get students excited about the semester.

 Include the texts you will be using for the course or section, making sure to clearly mark which are required and which are recommended.
 Let students know where the texts can be purchased (including name and address of the bookstore).
-It is also helpful if you let them know if you have placed the texts on reserve at the library or if they will be available as a pdf on your Ctools site.
+It is also helpful if you let them know if you have placed the texts on reserve at the library or if they will be available as a pdf on your Canvas or Ctools site.
 (For information about reserving course texts online and obtaining a pdf version of your texts, see “Electronic Course Reserve Systems @ University Libraries” at www.crlt.umich.edu/publinks/

 publinks.
 For standard course reserves, see www.lib.umich.edu/course-reserves/).
 Give the same information about coursepacks.
 You also may decide to use this space to give brief descriptions about the texts to peak student interest.
 Just don’t overwhelm them with too much information.